OpenVidu/openvidu-tutorials/openvidu-js-java/README.md

 	// On every Stream destroyed...
 	session.on('streamDestroyed', function (event) {
-		// Delete the HTML element with the user's nickname removeUserData(event.stream.connection);
+		// Delete the HTML element with the user's name and nickname removeUserData(event.stream.connection);
 	});